sajidfs/todoapp-js/README.md

 # todoapp-js
- basic todo app in VanillaJS
+ basic todo app in HTML, CSS and JavaScript

+ app uses localstorage to store data